Freedom89/Allstate_kaggle/README.md

 ### Data_prep

 * Fork this Repo and make a directory named input.
-* Download the train & test set and unzip them.
+* Download the train & test set from [here](https://www.kaggle.com/c/allstate-claims-severity/data) and unzip them.
 * Run the scripts `power2.py` , `power3.py` and `fourm_1106_prep.py`
 * You should have 3 additional files for each script.